charikova/ITP2_project/README.md

          elif copy.doc.is_bestseller:
              days_for_checking_out = 14

-Funtion renew get request from user who have book and want to increase the time until he need to return it back.
-Each type of users have its own time in which he can renew the book.
-Also user can only once make renew if and only if this type of document isn't outstanding request.
+Function renew gets request from user who have document and want to increase the time until he need to return it back.
+Each type of users have its own time in which he can renew the document.
+Also user can only once make renew except when document is outstanding request and no one user can renew it.

 ## Fines
         def fine(self):